RSA967/Los-Grises-WRO-2026-MX/README.md

 ### Hardware and connections

-Start with the [3D model](cad/Part%20Studio%201.3mf), [schematic](wiring/schematic.jpg), [component inventory](docs/components-original.docx) and [pin reference](docs/electronics.md).
+Start with the [3D model], [schematic], [component inventory] and [pin reference].
 The model shows part geometry; the pin reference covers the five sensor pairs, motor driver, servo, encoder, I²C and camera UART.
 The inventory also contains duplicate parts and workshop tools.

 ### Programs and dependencies